caltechlibrary/dataset/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-The Dataset Project provides tools for working with collections of JSON documents stored on the local file system, in a SQL database supporting JSON columns.
-The two tools are provided by the project include a command line interface (dataset) and a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service (datasetd).
+The Dataset Project provides tools for working with collections of JSON documents stored on the local file system in a pairtree or in a SQL database supporting JSON columns.
+Two tools are provided by the project -- a command line interface (dataset) and a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service (datasetd).